Theodora of Sihla

-Theodora of Sihla, Teodora or Bohdanna of the Carpathians (Sfânta Cuvioasă Teodora de la Sihla; born c.
-1650 – d. ?) is a Christian ascetic and Romanian Orthodox saint, commemorated on 7 August.
+Theodora of Sihla, Teodora or Bohdanna of the Carpathians (Sfânta Cuvioasă Teodora de la Sihla; c.
+1650 – ?) is a Christian ascetic and Romanian Orthodox saint, commemorated on 7 August.

 Life

 Born in Vânători-Neamț, Neamț County during the reign of Vasile Lupu, she was the daughter of the chief armourer of Neamț Citadel, the boyar Ștefan Joldea.
 In her youth, she was married off against her will.
 Being childless, both she and her husband decide to embrace monasticism, he withdrawing to Poiana Mărului Monastery under the name Elfterie, and she to Vărzărești Monastery.

 Foreign invasions prompt her to retreat into the Buzău Mountains (she is said to have also passed through the woodland hermitage Fundătura), where she lived for nearly a decade (her name is mentioned in an inscription on the altar stone of the woodland hermitage at New Agaton).
 From here she went firstly to Neamț Monastery, where she was guided towards Sihăstria hermitage, in the Neamț Mountains.
 With the guidance of Sihăstria's abbot, and with the blessing of the hermitage's egumen, she ascended the mountains to become an anchorite in the Sihla wilderness.
 The word "sihlă" means thick forest of young trees; thicket.
 Over a century later, Calistrat Hogaș described the hermit's environment:

 "Dacă Sihla nu pășește dincolo de marginile firești, apoi are cel puțin însușirea de a atinge aproape culmea de asprime, singurătate și sălbăticie a celei mai puternice închipuiri."

 "If Sihla does not surpass earthly imagination, it is about as harsh, lonely, and wild a place as one could possibly conceive."

 Theodora initially lived in a cottage in a rocky part of Sihla, left to her by an elderly monk.
 Oral tradition recounts that nuns fleeing from foreign invasions came across the saint's cottage, who relinquished it to move into a cave, even more remote than her initial abode.